sendgrid/docs/source/User_Guide/EASE.md

   </tr>
   <tr>
     <td class="tg-yw4l">Blocks</td>
-    <td class="tg-yw4l">Blocks - When your IP address has been blacklisted or blocked by an ISP or messaging organization.
+    <td class="tg-yw4l">When your IP address has been blacklisted or blocked by an ISP or messaging organization.
 Blocks are less severe than bounces and do not result in permanent suppressions: subsequent sends to blocked email addresses are not automatically suppressed.</td>
   </tr>
   <tr>
     <td class="tg-yw4l">Spam Reports</td>
-    <td class="tg-yw4l">Spam Reports - Whenever a recipient marks your email as spam and their mail server tells us about it.</td>
+    <td class="tg-yw4l">Whenever a recipient marks your email as spam and their mail server tells us about it.</td>
   </tr>
   <tr>
     <td class="tg-yw4l">Parse</td>